The Right Stuff (film): Film models

-The first group were mainly "set dressing" on the ramp while the Confederate Air Force (now renamed the Commemorative Air Force) B-29 "Fifi" was modified to act as the B-29 "mothership" to carry the Bell X-1 and X-1A rocket-powered record-breakers.
+The first group were mainly "set dressing" on the ramp while the Confederate Air Force (now renamed to the Commemorative Air Force) B-29 "Fifi" was modified to act as the B-29 "mothership" to carry the Bell X-1 and X-1A rocket-powered record-breakers.

 Other "real" aircraft included the early jet fighters and trainers as well as current USAF and United States Navy examples.
 These flying aircraft and helicopters included: